Felicia's Journey Review

 Video, as a surrogate for human interaction, featured largely in Egoyan's early work, and that continues in Felicia's Journey.
 Hilditch is still haunted by his late mother, a professional-Frenchwoman TV chef, and he watches videos of her obsessively.
 (She's played by Arsinée Khanjian, who is Egoyan's wife, and although these scenes are a little indulgent, they do add humour to the film.)
 Egoyan's interest in non-linear narrative structure is evident here too, with flashbacks to Felicia's past in rural Ireland.
 These sequences tread more familiar ground: we've already had plenty of reminders of how conservative Irish society can be.

-Egoyan's commentary won't please everyone: it's a two-hour analysis of the film we're watching, pointing out themes and symbols and their developments.
+The only extra both discs have in common is Egoyan’s commentary.
+This won’t please everyone: it's a two-hour analysis of the film we're watching, pointing out themes and symbols and their developments.
 Despite the increased emotional content of his later films, it's clear he's far more engaged by ideas.
 As such, his commentary is on the dry side.
 Anyone looking for chatty anecdotes had better look elsewhere, though in fairness Egoyan is very interesting.
 You do realise how much thought has gone into seemingly minor details.
-That is the only extra: there's not even a trailer.